©2024 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 Thank you for choosing ABC for your accreditation.
 The information contained in this comprehensive guide will provide you with everything you need to successfully understand and satisfy ABC’s Patient Care Facility Accreditation Standards and ensure that your facility is ready for accreditation.
 ABC’s Patient Care Accreditation program recognizes patient care facilities that promote the best business and patient care practices in the O&P profession.
 Are you the best at what you do?
 Prove it with ABC Accreditation!

 The American Board for Certification in Orthotics, Prosthetics and Pedorthics, Inc. (ABC) is an independent, nonprofit, standard-setting organization for the accreditation of orthotic, prosthetic, pedorthic and mastectomy patient care practices as well as the certification of practitioners in these disciplines.
 Our Patient Care Accreditation Program is designed for facilities that provide orthotic, prosthetic, pedorthic and mastectomy services to patients.
 Your business must employ board certified or licensed personnel appropriate to the scope of services you provide.
 ABC also provides accreditation for non-patient care, central fabrication facilities.
-Click here to learn more about our CFab accreditation program.
+For more information on this program, please visit the ABC website.

 ABC is governed by a voluntary board of directors composed of orthotic, prosthetic and pedorthic health care professionals and consumers.
 In coordination with the board, ABC accreditation policy is administered by the Facility Accreditation Committee.
 ABC’s mission is to establish and promote the highest standards of organizational and clinical performance in the delivery of orthotic, prosthetic and pedorthic services.
 Our high standards, affordability and consultative approach are what make ABC the premier choice for O&P Accreditation.